test-optional colleges

 2. UCLA

-UCLA isn’t just one of the best test optional colleges—this school takes it even further.
-The UCLA admissions requirements around standardized testing differ from those of many test optional universities.
+UCLA isn’t just one of the best test-optional colleges — this school takes it even further.
+The UCLA admissions requirements around standardized testing differ from those of many test-optional universities.
 Namely, the UCLA admissions office is test-blind rather than test-optional.
 This means that UCLA admissions will not look at your standardized test scores, even if you submit them.

-3. Harvard University
+3. Rice University

 4. Boston University